-Under Dodd-Frank, which created the SEC Whistleblower Program, employers cannot discharge, demote, suspend, harass, or in any way discriminate against employees for raising concerns about a potential securities-law violation.
-Remedies may include reinstatement, double back pay, litigation costs, expert-witness fees, and attorneys’ fees.
+The Dodd-Frank Act, which created the SEC Whistleblower Program, prohibits retaliation against whistleblowers for raising concerns about potential securities law violations.
+Remedies for a prevailing whistleblower include reinstatement, double back pay, litigation costs, expert witness fees, and attorneys’ fees.

-Employees may also have a retaliation claim under the Sarbanes-Oxley Act (“SOX”).
+Retaliation for whistleblowing to the SEC is also proscribed by the whistleblower protection provision of the Sarbanes-Oxley Act (“SOX”).
 The remedies are similar to those under Dodd-Frank, but SOX also includes special damages, such as emotional distress, impairment of reputation, and other noneconomic harm resulting from retaliation.
-A jury recently awarded $11 million to a whistleblower in a SOX retaliation case.
+Click here for information about additional options to combat retaliation against SEC whistleblowers.

 The attorneys at Zuckerman Law have extensive experience litigating retaliation cases.
 For more information about whistleblower rewards and bounties, contact the SEC whistleblower lawyers at Zuckerman Law at 202-262-8959.